robtro/aw-reporting/README.md

 -onFileReport CAMPAIGN_PERFORMANCE_REPORT -csvReportFile <CSV FILE LOCATION>
 ```

-**IMPORTANT NOTE:** The dates specified are very import, because they will be used to populate the database following the same formatt as the data downloaded from the API.
+**IMPORTANT NOTE:** The dates specified are very import, because they will be used to populate the database following the same format as the data downloaded from the API.
 Date periods *are not supported*.

 ## **Experimental:** Video Campaign Performance report